Code-Institute-Submissions/Covid-19-help-info/README.md

 3) Bootstrap 4.4.1

 ## Testing
-Display, iamges and links worked fine on google chrome, internet explorer and mircrosoft edge.
-On firefox everything worked fine 90% of the time but in mobile version sometime the collapsable navbar would glitch for a few seconds before opening and I could not figure out the cause which was of great irritation to me.
+Display, images and links worked fine on google chrome, internet explorer and mircrosoft edge.
+On firefox everything worked fine 99% of the time but in mobile version sometimes the collapsable navbar would glitch for a few seconds before opening and I could not figure out the cause which was of great irritation to me.
 1) Apart from that all navigation tools in text or header worked on the fore-mentioned browsers in all viewing styles (mobile, Ipad and desktop).
 2) All links to other new tabs such as the HSE updates in the footer and helpline links worked correctly aswell.
-3) Requirments for name in submition section worked aswell.
+3) Requirments for name and email in submition section worked aswell on all the ofre-mentioned.

 ## Deployment
 Commit the project on gitpod with regular git pushes to github, the host website.
+Should be no difference form the deployment version or the development.

 ## Credits
 Content